 Suade wins funding in the BEIS Govtech Challenge

-Suade Labs, has been selected to participate in the Department for Business, Energy and Industrial Strategy’s (BEIS) GovTech Challenge.
+Suade Labs, has been awarded funding under the Department for Business, Energy and Industrial Strategy’s (BEIS) GovTech Catalyst programme.

-London, 22nd May – London based RegTech innovator, Suade Labs, has been selected to participate in the Department for Business, Energy and Industrial Strategy’s (BEIS) GovTech Challenge.
+London, 22nd May 2019 – London based RegTech innovator, Suade Labs, has been awarded funding under the Department for Business, Energy and Industrial Strategy’s (BEIS) GovTech Catalyst programme.
 Out of a vast number of applications, Suade is delighted to have been chosen as a successful applicant.